High-order fluctuations of temperature in hot QCD matter: Introduction

-\textit{Introduction.} Event-by-event (EbE) fluctuations in charged particle momentum distributions serve as probes of thermalization and the statistical nature of particle production in relativistic heavy-ion collisions \cite{Heiselberg:2000fk, Jeon:2000wg, Voloshin:1999yf, Asakawa:2000wh}, where an exotic state of matter, the quark-gluon plasma (QGP), characterized with color deconfinement and chiral symmetry restoration was created \cite{Shuryak:1980tp, STAR:2005gfr, PHENIX:2004vcz, ALICE:2005vhb, Busza:2018rrf}.
-The occurrence of a phase transition from the QGP to a hadron resonance gas (HRG) or the existence of a critical end point in the phase diagram of strongly interacting matter \cite{Stephanov:1998dy, Stephanov:1999zu, Fu:2019hdw, Gao:2020fbl, Gunkel:2021oya} may potentially be revealed by measurements of thermodynamic fluctuations \cite{STAR:2010vob, Bzdak:2019pkr, Chen:2024aom}, such as the net-baryon or net-proton number fluctuations \cite{STAR:2020tga, STAR:2021fge, STAR:2022vlo, STAR:2022etb, STAR:2025zdq, Fu:2016tey, Fu:2021oaw, Fu:2023lcm, Lu:2025cls} and the temperature fluctuations \cite{Gavin:2003cb}.
+The temperatures and densities reached in relativistic heavy-ion collisions are expected to be similar to those thought to have prevailed in the very early universe, prior to the formation of protons and neutrons.
+The observation and study of QCD matter, the quark-gluon plasma (QGP) under these conditions has been one of the main science goals of high energy nuclear physics facilities \cite{Shuryak:1980tp, Harris:1996zx, STAR:2005gfr, PHENIX:2004vcz, ALICE:2005vhb, Busza:2018rrf, STAR:2023jdd}.
+Many questions have been addressed and developed in heavy-ion research programs \cite{Busza:2018rrf}.
+The occurrence of a phase transition from the QGP to a hadron resonance gas (HRG) or the existence of a critical end point (CEP) in the phase diagram of QCD matter is an exciting scientific endeavor~\cite{Stephanov:1998dy, Stephanov:1999zu, Fu:2019hdw, Gao:2020fbl, Gunkel:2021oya}, which may be revealed by measurements of thermodynamic fluctuations \cite{STAR:2010vob, Bzdak:2019pkr, Chen:2024aom}, such as net-baryon or net-proton number fluctuations \cite{STAR:2020tga, STAR:2021fge, STAR:2022vlo,STAR:2022etb, STAR:2025zdq, Fu:2016tey, Fu:2021oaw, Fu:2023lcm, Lu:2025cls} and temperature fluctuations \cite{Gavin:2003cb,Cao:2021zhy}.
+Event-by-event (EbE) fluctuations in charged particle momentum distributions serve as probes of thermalization and the statistical nature of particle production in such collisions \cite{Heiselberg:2000fk, Jeon:2000wg, Voloshin:1999yf, Asakawa:2000wh,Stodolsky:1995ds}.

-In comparison to the net-baryon fluctuations, the temperature fluctuation has attracted less attention, yet it still provides an ideally powerful probe of QCD thermodynamics and phase transitions as same as the fluctuations of conserved charges.
-Recent advances in heavy-ion collision experiments now enable the isolation of the thermal fluctuations from confounding effects, such as the initial state geometry fluctuations \cite{Gardim:2011xv, Schenke:2014tga, STAR:2024wgy, ATLAS:2024jvf, Zhang:2025yyd}, flow contributions, and other non-thermal sources, allowing temperature fluctuations to be extracted from EbE mean transverse momentum fluctuations of final-state charged particles \cite{Gavin:2003cb}.
-EbE mean transverse momentum fluctuations have been extensively measured across collision energies and systems in various heavy-ion facilities, offering a new avenue to study the QCD phase diagram \cite{NA49:1999inh, CERES:2003sap, PHENIX:2003ccl, STAR:2005vxr, NA49:2008fag, ALICE:2023tej, ATLAS:2024jvf}.
-Progress in di-lepton observations also indicates that measurements of vector-meson invariant mass distributions by di-lepton decays can be used to determine the temperature of the thermal source at different stages of the system evolution \cite{NA60:2008dcb, HADES:2019auv, Churchill:2023zkk, STAR:2024bpc}.